Working in Market - China

 - Austrade manages the scheme in Australia with the support of Tourism Australia and the Department of Immigration and Border Protection.
 For further details please visit: www.austrade.gov.au/Australian/Tourism/Working-with-China/ADS

 Tourism Australia launched its KDP program in late 2014.
 The objectives of the KDP program are:

 - To select and appoint key outbound travel agencies in China who represent a benchmark of quality in the China travel industry.

-- To demonstrate a model for the China travel industry on how to promote Australia as a destination through sustainable business practices and quality product development targeting the FIT and premium segments in particular.
+- To demonstrate a model for China travel industry on how to promote Australia as a destination through sustainable business practices and quality product development targeting the FIT and premium segments in particular.

 - The use of online sources by the Chinese market was well above the average across all markets.
 After online sources, respondents would talk to family and friends who have previously visited Australia.

 - Travelers from first tier market, i.e., Beijing, Shanghai, Guangzhou, Shenzhen and Hangzhou, are more experienced travelers and are more mature in their product selection, while travelers from second-tier market are catching up and becoming new source market.

 - China premium travel has been growing rapidly and Tourism Australia is committed to promoting Signature Experience of Australia and its relevant products in China market.

 - Signature Experiences of Australia and its 8 collectives are focus for Tourism Australia to promote Australian premium tourism in China market.

 - Relevant SEOA themed trainings to train premium travel agents have been well underway, which arouse their growing interest in selling Australian premium travel products.